ManhTrinhNguyen/Kubernetes-CKA-/README.md

 - Writes a Binding object to the API server to commit the Pod to a Node.

 Kubernetes API server then sets the `nodeName` field on the Pod spec.

+#### Labels and Selectors

+Labels and Selectors is a standard methods to groups thing together

+Labels are properties attached to each item .

+Selectors help me filter these items

+Kubernetes objects use labels and selector internally to connect different objects together .

+Annotiations are used to record other details for informatory purpose .

+- For example tool details like name, version, build inforamtion etc.... that maybe used for some kind of integration purpose